 How accurate and consistent is the correction effect among different listeners?

-Overall they do translate pretty good between different listeners, however, there’s a bit of an issue in the low end in the form of a resonance, that’s rather tricky to get rid of.
-Other than that – consistent, especially given its affordable price.How much do they differ pair to pair in terms of frequency response?
+Overall they do translate well enough between different listeners, however, there’s a bit of an issue in the low end in the form of a resonance, that’s rather tricky to get rid of.
+Also, there’s a deviation expected in the 3 – 5 kHz range, so for some these headphones may sound a bit harsh.
+DT 880 Pro does considerably better here, and we believe that it justifies the price premium over DT 990 Pro.How much do they differ pair to pair in terms of frequency response?

 Overall, they stay pretty consistent, with few outliers here and there, but the general trend stays the same, which means that the average headphone profile should do a nice job.